free prenuptial agreement template

 1. Are prenuptial agreements enforceable in Mississippi?

 Yes.
-Mississippi enforces prenuptial agreements (called "antenuptial agreements" in older cases), but there is no governing statute — enforceability rules come entirely from case law.
-The Mississippi Supreme Court has enforced prenups in the substantial majority of reported cases since Mabus v.
+Mississippi enforces prenuptial agreements (called "antenuptial agreements" in older cases) under common law contract principles — there is no governing statute.
+Since Mabus v.
 Mabus, 890 So.
 2d 806 (Miss.
-2003).
-A valid Mississippi prenup requires: (1) voluntary execution, (2) fair disclosure OR independent knowledge of the other party's finances, and (3) substantive and procedural conscionability at the time of signing.
+2003), Mississippi courts have enforced prenups in the substantial majority of reported cases.
+A valid prenup requires voluntary execution, fair disclosure OR independent knowledge of the other party's finances, and substantive and procedural conscionability at the time of signing.
+Mississippi reviews unconscionability only at execution — not at divorce — making it one of the most pro-enforcement states in the country.

 No. Mabus v.
-Mabus held that "independent counsel is not required to fairly execute a prenuptial agreement."
-But independent counsel on both sides is strongly recommended — Herbert v.
+Mabus (2003) held that "independent counsel is not required to fairly execute a prenuptial agreement."
+Mississippi courts have enforced prenups where one or both parties had no attorney — including Ware v.
+Ware (2008) and McLeod v.
+McLeod (2014).
+That said, independent counsel on both sides substantially strengthens enforceability.
+Herbert v.
 Herbert (2023), the cleanest enforcement case in recent Mississippi law, featured separate counsel for both parties.
-Proceeding without counsel is legally permitted but tactically risky if the agreement is later challenged.
+Going without counsel is permitted but tactically risky if the agreement is later challenged.

-Yes, but only if the waiver is explicit.
-Silence does not waive alimony.
+Yes — but only if the waiver is explicit.
+Mississippi has no public-assistance floor overriding spousal support waivers, unlike many UPAA states.
+A clear, unambiguous alimony waiver is fully enforceable.
+However, silence is not a waiver.
 In Gussio v.
-Gussio (2023), the prenup was enforced as written but was silent on alimony — the Court of Appeals affirmed a $250,000 lump-sum award, $1,500/month rehabilitative alimony for 30 months, and $200,000 in attorneys' fees to the wife.
-Unlike Oregon and other UPAA states, Mississippi has no public-assistance floor overriding waivers.
+Gussio (2023), the prenup was enforced as written but said nothing about alimony.
+The Court of Appeals affirmed a $250,000 lump-sum award, $1,500/month rehabilitative alimony for 30 months, and $200,000 in attorneys' fees — all against a husband with $4.72M in assets.
+If you want to limit or waive spousal support, say so expressly in the agreement.

 6. What makes a Mississippi prenup unconscionable and unenforceable?

-A Mississippi prenup is unenforceable if the challenger proves unconscionability at the time of execution — terms "such as no person in their senses and not under delusion would make, and no honest and fair person would accept" (McLeod, quoting In re Johnson).
-Sanderson II (2015) fixed this review at execution only, blocking "changed circumstances" challenges based on how the marriage later unfolded.
-A one-sided prenup is not automatically unconscionable — courts often describe such agreements as merely "improvident."
+Mississippi uses a three-prong disjunctive test from Sanderson v.
+Sanderson (2014).
+A prenup is unenforceable if the challenger proves any one of: (1) involuntary execution — coercion or undue pressure; (2) no fair disclosure AND no independent knowledge of the other party's finances; or (3) substantive unconscionability at execution — terms "such as no person in their senses and not under delusion would make, and no honest and fair person would accept."
+Critically, Sanderson II (2018) fixed this review at the time of signing only.
+Courts cannot second-guess the agreement based on how the marriage later unfolded.
+A one-sided prenup is not automatically unconscionable — Mississippi courts distinguish harsh terms from truly unconscionable ones.

 Yes.
+Estate of Bell v.
 Estate of Bell (2023) expressly enforced a prenup waiving the surviving spouse's statutory elective share.
-A Mississippi prenup can validly waive elective-share rights, homestead rights, and intestate inheritance.
+A Mississippi prenup can validly waive elective-share rights under Miss.
+Code § 91-5-25, homestead rights, and intestate inheritance.
 The waiver must be explicit — general "separate property" clauses are not sufficient to accomplish an inheritance waiver.
-Draft the waiver language unambiguously.
+If you want each spouse's estate to pass to their own heirs (common in second marriages with children from prior relationships), the prenup needs unambiguous waiver language for elective share, homestead, and intestacy rights.